There Is No Luck

 It makes no sense to attribute luckiness or unluckiness to events that happen in your life.
 Any event is just an identifiable point in the fabric of spacetime where uncountable threads, consisting of chains of infinite causes and effects, interweave.
 Your only responsibility is to give your best shot when it comes to making decisions.

-Luck And Responsibility
+Luck and Responsibility

 How can you be free if you believe that success or failure may come to you at any moment at random chance?
 If you believe in luck, you cannot be free.
 Because in essence, you deny the responsibility for your contributions to the infinite amount of circumstances the fabric of causes and effects consists of.
 Any of your choices of perception and action have consequences, in every single moment of your existence.
 No matter if those consequences are obvious or subtle, if they manifest instantaneously or deferred.